crpmax/mc-bots/README.md

 # Minecraft bot stress tester
-A simple app written in Java used for stress testing Minecraft servers.
+🤖 A simple app written in Java used for stress testing Minecraft servers with bots.
-It can be also used to test plugins or minigames.
+💥 It can be also used to test plugins or minigames.
-The MC version of the bots is 1.16.4.
+✔️ The MC version of the bots is 1.16.4.

-## Features
+## 🆒 Features
 - ✅ Connect as many bots as you want
 - ✅ Receive colored or noncolored chat
 - ✅ Set connection delay
 - ✅ Set message or command on join
 - ✅ Generate random or real looking nicknames

-## Usage
+## 📖 Usage
 Minimal Java version: 8
 Use of pre-compiled jar from [releases](https://github.com/crpmax/mc-bots/releases " releases"):
 `java -jar mc-bots.jar -s <server address> [arguments]`
 When running, you can write a chat message to the terminal to send it by all bots.

-## Example
+## 🧪 Example
 `java -jar mc-bots-1.0.0.jar -s 192.168.0.189:25565 -d 10 11 -r -p BOT_ -c 30`

 <img src="https://imgur.com/XWcckas.png" title="Connected bots" width="350px"/>
 <img src="https://imgur.com/CvJq1Io.gif" title="Sending chat message by bots" width="350px"/>

-#### Options
+## ⚡ Options
 `-c <count>` The count of bots to connect, default is 1
 `-d <min> <max>` Set the minimum and maximum connection delay range in ms, default is 4000-5000
 `-j <message>` The message or command to send on join, does not work with `-m` or `-x` option